kalpeshbadgujar3/thinkbridge/README.md

 	- Elimiates the new keyword and application becomes loosely couples.
 	- Constructor dependency implementation can be observed as well.

-with the said terms, we can consider the application is capable enough to achieve the current task.
+with the said terms, we can consider the application is scalable enough to extend implementation.
 Basic coding guidelines are strictly followed like naming conventions, code refactoring, code reusability, code readability, code commenting.
 SQL queries(SPs) are also written considering basic guidelines and to get grid recods SQL JSON feature is used, a nice feature to boost performance by eliminating DB object to application object mapping, simple return JSON from SQL.